recursivefaults/recursivefaults.github.io/_posts/2019-02-20-write-a-resume-that-doesnt-suck.md

 I completed my B.S. in Computer Science and then moved to Japan for a year.
 When I came back I began my job search in software development.
 Nobody would hire me.

-I had my resume that I wrote in some class in college.
+I had the resume that I wrote in some class in college.
 My resume was some terrible thing that I slapped together to complete an assignment.
 I set to work on making my resume less repulsive.

 A few months later, almost every time I sent a resume I received a request for an interview.
 This was with no software experience.